Israeli forces storm the main hospital in southern Gaza, saying hostages were likely held there

 The military had ordered the evacuation of Nasser Hospital and surrounding areas last month.
 But as with other health facilities, medics said patients were unable to safely leave or be relocated, and thousands of people displaced by fighting elsewhere remained there.

-“People have been forced into an impossible situation," said Lisa Macheiner of the aid group Doctors Without Borders, which has staff in the hospital.
+“People have been forced into an impossible situation," said Lisa Macheiner of the aid group Doctors Without Borders.

 "Stay at Nasser Hospital against the Israeli military’s orders and become a potential target, or exit the compound into an apocalyptic landscape where bombings and evacuation orders are a part of daily life.”